badjware/librechat-mistral/README.md

 1. Open the *.env* file.
 2. Uncomment the line `# OPENAI_API_KEY=user_provided`.
 3. Replace `user_provided` with your API key.
-4. Restart LibreChat `docker-compose restart librechat`.
+4. Restart LibreChat `docker compose restart librechat`.

-Refer to the LibreChat documentation for the full list of configuration options.
+Refer to the [LibreChat documentation](https://docs.librechat.ai/install/configuration/ai_setup.html#openai) for the full list of configuration options.

 ### Ollama (self-hosted)

 Browse the [Ollama models library](https://ollama.ai/library) to find a model you wish to add.
 For this example we will add [mistral-openorca](https://ollama.ai/library/mistral-openorca)

-1. Open the *docker-compose.yml* file.
+1. Open the *docker compose.yml* file.
 2. Find the `ollama` service.
 Find the `command:` option under the ollama sevice.
 Append the name of the model you wish to add at the end of the list (eg: `command: mistral mistral-openorca`).
 3. Open the *litellm/config.yaml* file.
 4. Add the following a the end of the file, replace {model_name} placeholders with the name of your model